A step by step Arch Linux installation guide

 - Specify the path to the downloaded Arch Linux ISO.

 The boot process of live Arch Linux in the UEFI mode can be very slow.
-This is normal.
+If you just see the back screen, this is normal.
 Just wait some time.
 When the system is loaded, and you can start the Arch Linux installation.

 Arch Linux installation